F1liskos/Cyber-Security-Projects/Coding/Project 1/README.md

 1. Clone the repository or download the source code.

-2. Build the project using [build tool, e.g., Xcode, Makefile].

-3. Grant necessary permissions in System Preferences > Security & Privacy > Accessibility.
+2. Grant necessary permissions in System Preferences > Security & Privacy > Accessibility.

-4. Configure the settings (e.g., log file location) as needed.
+3. Configure the settings (e.g., log file location) as needed.

-5. Run the keylogger.
+4. Run the keylogger.

 **Future Enhancements:**